Lamezia Terme Town Library: Services and reading rooms

 It is possible to ask to the library staff any information regarding the book collection and also to ask for a guided tour of the historical building that currently hosts the library, which is the old house of a famous noble family of the former village of Nicastro.

-Opening times

 Casa del Libro Antico (House of the Ancient Book)

 The Casa del Libro Antico (the House of the Ancient Book) is the historical and specialised section of the town library.
 It was founded in 2002 to take care of the historical book funds belonging to the Capuchin and Dominican convents of Nicastro which were confiscated in 1866 because of the suppression of the religious orders.
 All those books are an invaluable evidence of how important a book was especially for the Dominican friars who strictly respected and kept all the books they had, being those very expensive for either clergyman or lay readers.